counc009/cs474-project/project_notes.md

     issue is clearly about saying that ret is Sorted.
   - The lemma I add is that if (Keys l1) = (SetAdd (Keys l2) k) then (Min l1) = (Min l2) or k, and the program is then able to verify
+* Next, let's try quick\_sort.dryad.c, I'll immediately note that the program on the VCDryad examples page uses a loop for the partitioning piece, but I'll use another recursive function for this instead.
+  - The base code has a statement that the keys of lpt are all less than or equal to the pivot and that all the keys of rpt are greater than or equal to the pivot.
+Since we don't have the ability to directly express that in Frame Logic, I'll use Min and a similarly defined Max.
+  - I've defined a partition function, following along very similarly with its pre/post conditions to the loop invariant in the original
+  - I've also decided to define the concat\_sorted function, and actually to have it use the fact that Max t1 <= Min t2 to speed up the concat (we only need to traverse to the end of t1)
+  - There are going to be a bunch of issues of my formalization of everything and just my implementation, so I'm manually going through BB by BB (especially since currently bbverify gets run in glob order, not any sensible order).
+My first attempt, especially, caused a bunch of internal errors but I think some of that was issues in the code
+  - Starting with contact\_sorted, the first 2 basic blocks verify and the 3rd
+    does not (after nearly 10 minutes it finally fails).
+It seems likely that we need two lemmas: first, the previous lemma that the min of merging two lists is the min of their mins.
+Secondly, we need some lemma that says that Min l <= Max l.
+After some quick experiments, it turns out that only this second lemma is needed (and verification works faster with only it)

+Thursday, April 13, 2023
+* I was noticing some issues where things that I didn't expect to verify were being verified and there seemed actually to be bugs, but I realized that the lemma I introduced was was, I have modified it so that that if x is a list and non-nil then Min x <= Max x.
+I decided to also add the previous lemma about min of two merged lists and a similar one about the max of such lists.
+  - That was running trying to verify BB 3 for over an hour and didn't manage it, so I'm going to go back and analyze what it is and isn't able to prove without these lemmas
+  - The first issue I run into is that after the recursive call it is unable to verify that t1 not in the support of tmp (the return from the recursive call).
+It is also not able to prove that the key of t1 (the list we're walking through) is less than the min of tmp.
+Both of these need to be solved to prove the return value is a sorted list.
+  - Going to try bringing back a lemma that notes that if we have three lists l1, l2, and l3 and the keys of l3 are the union of the keys of l1 and l2 and Min l1 <= Min l2, then Min l3 = Min l1.
+In theory, I think this should be sufficient to prove (key t1) <= (Min tmp).
+We also need to add a lemma that If Max x <= Min y then Min x <= Min y, and then that part can be verified.
+  - It seems to me that the thing we need to change to prove the support piece is that the two input lists are disjoint (i.e. have disjoint supports)
+  - It is now saying that t1 is not a member of the support of tmp, which I didn't expect since I haven't added anything relating to support...
+It is able to verify contradictions so that must mean the lemmas are inconsistant
+  - So, the lemma (Max x <= Min y) => (Min x <= Min y) is, on its own, contradictory apparently.
+I'm assuming the issue has to do with empty lists.
+    After a bunch of experiments, I've settled on two lemmas that allows it to verify that (key t1) <= (Min tmp).
+The first is that if x is not nil and Max x <= Min y then Min x <= Min y.
+The second is then the lemma that if some list z's keys is the union of the keys of x and y then the min of z is either the min of x or the min y of (whichever is smaller).
+These lemmas seem to be consistant and allow the system to verify (key t1) <= (Min tmp).
+  - So, the next (hopefully last) piece to prove is that t1 is not a member of the support of tmp.
+I'm going to try to check that this is the last thing we need by adding an assumption of it right after the function call and seeing if the final post condition will verify (it won't).
+* Simultaneously to working on Quick Sort, I'm also going to start working on some DLL examples, specifically append and insert-back
+  - Here, I wrote the definition of DLL by hand, following that in the dryad file and basing it also loosely on how the List recursive definition was defined in the examples.
+  - I start with the file `dll_tests.fsl` which just shows an attempt to construct some doubly-linked lists to make sure that the definitions seem to work at least vaguely.
+  - Then, working on `dll_insert_back.fsl` based on `dll-insert-back.dryad.c`.
+    On the first attempt, BB 1 and 2 verify automatically but the third one (which is the full case where x =/= nil) does not.

+Friday, April 14, 2023
+* Adding a lemma about (DLL x) => (= (Sp (DLL x)) (Sp (Keys x))), like we've had elsewhere still does not allow BB 3 to verify (this is dll\_insert\_back) but it does fail to verify much quicker (4s instead of 33s).
+  - Without the lemma, however, it is not able to verify that x is not a member of the support of (DLL tmp), directly after the function call.
+  - The assignment to prev tmp seems to break the ability to prove the properties that will be necessary to prove x is a DLL.
+  - It is no longer able to prove tmp is a DLL.
+Somehow it is no longer able to verify that (prev (next tmp)) = tmp.
+However, before the assignment it is able to prove that (next tmp) =/= tmp and is still able to verify this after the assignment to prev tmp.
+  - For some reason, the post condition cannot be verified, but if I add (DLL (next (next ret))) to the and in the post condition, and it is able to verify it.
+  - If I add an assume right before the return and just assume (DLL (next (next ret))) then everything is able to verify automatically.